TrueList

 Small Business Failure Statistics

 Discussing the small business failure rate (or success rate for that matter) is tricky.
 Some businesses, small or big, are born successful while others struggle to find their place in the ecosystem.
-The good news is 60% of small businesses survive their first two years, and 50% will manage to survive the first five years.
-About one-third are ultimate survivors and manage to endure up to ten years or more.
-After all, the rule is that the longer you are in business, the more likely you are to stay in business.
+The good news is that a little over 60% of small businesses survive their first two years, and 50% will manage to survive the first five.
+About one-third are the ultimate survivors and manage to endure up to ten years or more.

 (Fundera)

-Small business failure statistics confirm that a massive 82% of business owners report cash flow as a decisive factor in their operations and in many cases, as the main reason for their ‘death’.
-Basically many businesses do not just experience problems with money coming in and out but they locate the problem with the invoicing.
+Small business failure statistics confirm that a massive 82% of business owners report cash flow as a decisive factor in their operations and in many cases, as the main reason for their failure.
+Many businesses do not just experience problems with money coming in and out, but they also locate the problem with the invoicing.
 On many occasions the invoices are paid after the loan payment is due, hence the money flow problem.
 Seasonal businesses usually suffer the most.

 (Fundera)

 According to small business bankruptcies statistics, the short answer is that one in 12 enterprises goes under each year.
-The long answer is that 20% of all new small businesses don’t make it past the first year of working while the number increases in the fifth year.
+The long answer is that 20% of all new small businesses don’t make it past the first year of working, and the number increases in the fifth year.

 (BLS.GOV)

-23. The COVID-19 pandemic has made 31% of US small businesses non-operational.
+21. The COVID-19 pandemic made 31% of US small businesses non-operational.

 (Oberlo)

-CBInsights’ data reveals that the biggest reason for the high percentage of small businesses that fail, which is high at 45%, is the fact that most of them offer a product or service that is currently not needed on the market.
-If you want to succeed in the competitive market, you must make something that people want, not what you think they need.
+CBInsights’ data reveals that the biggest reason for the high percentage of small businesses that fail (38%) is running out of cash or failing in raising new capital.
+Also, 35% fail because they offer a product or service that consumers don’t need.
+If you want to succeed in the competitive market, you must offer something that people want, not what you think they need.

 (CBInsights)